cyclus/cyclus/README.rst

 `Coin-Cbc`             2.5
 ====================   ==================

-For detailed instructions on installing dependencies, see `Installing Dependencies <DEPENDENCIES.rst>`_
+For detailed instructions on installing dependencies, see `Installing Dependencies <DEPENDENCIES.rst>`_.

 ******************************
 Quick Cyclus Installation